EvaWSY/MD_ML-Assignment-2/Assignment_2_Markdown.md

     ##
     ## Number of Fisher Scoring iterations: 6

-The log odds of voting for Obama is a positive one (as given by the positive value of the intercept) with the reference demographic.
-In this case, the reference demographic is a white, female, high school graduate, 18-29 age bracket, democrat, with a conservative ideology living in Alaska (AK).
-The other covariates coefficients describe the increase or decrease in the log odds of voting for Obama based on the state, race, age group, ideology, education level, and political party the person is in.
-The reason for the NAs for the state\_contestedness variables, is due to collinearity with the state info (I think).
+The coefficients describe the increase or decrease in the log odds of voting for Obama based on the state, race, age group, ideology, education level, and political party the person is in.
+However, only a handful of independent variables are statistically significant in this
+model: - raceblack, racehispanic, and raceother.
+A non-white person is more likely to vote for Obama.
+Being black, in particular, is associated with an increase of log odds by 3.07 to support Obama, which is much higher than the increase of log odds associated with other non-white races and ethnicities. - `age30-44`, `age45-64`, and `age65+`.
+These age groups are associated with a decrease log odds to vote for Obama. - `educationhigh school graduate`, and `educationsome college`.
+These education groups are associated with a decrease log odds to vote for Obama. - If a person is not a democrat, they are more likely to vote for mcCain. - A liberal or moderate person is more likely to vote for Obama.
+The reason for the NAs for the state\_contestedness variables, is due to perfect collinearity with the state info.

 #### iii.
 Convert the probabilistic predictions for each individual into binary predictions, based on the candidate they are most likely to vote for.
 Compute accuracy, precision, and recall for your predictions.